Here are the answers to our most:

 Before & After Camp Care: Families that need to drop their campers off earlier may do so using Before-Camp Care with Loretta Hackney (starts @ 7:45 a.m.).
 Please first sign in your camper, and then walk him/her to Room #134 just opposite the steps up to the stage) where you will be greeted by Mrs. Hackney.
 She will bring the campers back into the Great Room at 8:55 to assemble at their Camp Tables.
 Families who need to pick up late (by 5:00 p.m.) should pick up their child(ren) from Room #134 and then sign them out as they leave.
 Please note that if your child is not picked up by 4:10 p.m., s/he will be automatically placed in After-Camp Care with Mrs. Hackney, and you will be charged $5 per day for this service.

-All-Community Lunch Gathering: At noon, all campers are brought downstairs by their camp instructor to the Great Room, where we have lunch together.
+All-Community Lunch Gathering: At noon, all campers are brought downstairs to the Great Room by their camp instructor, where we all have lunch together.
 Campers may bring a bag lunch, or they may choose to purchase healthy a la carte lunch items from our concession.
 We will be offering slices of fresh pizza (cheese or pepperoni) from Papa John's Pizza for $2/each, Easy Mac, water, juice and other items for sale as the main entree, and will also have a wide variety of snack items available.
 Items range in cost from $0.25 for Ice Pops (our biggest seller!).
 Campers will finish eating by about 12:25 and then we'll clean up and head outside to the playground or soccer field for some fun supervised physical activities (weather-permitting), or play basketball or hula hoop in the gym, until 12:55 when we'll return to the Great Room in anticipation of either the start of the afternoon session or parent pick-up.
-Brand new this year is that the Ben's Hawaiian Shaved Ice truck will be here at 3:45 every Friday, so be sure to either send a minimum of $2 (for a small size) with your camper or bring a couple of dollars in cash when you pick up, so you and your child can enjoy this amazing treat before you head home!

 Medication Drop-Off and Dispensing: If your child has a medical condition that may require us to administer daily or emergency medicine, please come early on the first Monday of camp to complete the Medication Administration Form, meet with the nurse (as needed), and drop the medication off with us for storage and safekeeping.
 Please email our nurse, Lori Phillips, with any questions, concerns or worries at email@example.com, identifying yourself as a summer camper family and noting which session and camp your child is registered to attend.